What is Melanoma?

 Your skin may experience some changes due to old age, long-term exposure to the sun, or even exposure to some chemicals.
-Dr Mark Gittos FRACS(Plast) is a specialist Plastic Surgeon who works with clinics that can diagnose any changes on your skin and help find a melanoma.
+Dr Mark Gittos FRACS(Plast) is a specialist Plastic Surgeon who works with clinics that can diagnose any changes on your skin, including melanoma.
 As a skin cancer expert, Dr Gittos can remove skin lesions with minimal scarring.
 He is internationally recognised in the UK and Europe as a leading specialist who has pioneered several surgical procedures used today.
-Dr Mark Gittos operates at clinics in Remuera, Plymouth – Skin Centre Taranaki, Kensington Hospital Whangerei, and Tauranga clinic, where he performs skin cancer surgeries.
+Dr Mark Gittos operates at clinics in Auckland (Herne Bay), Plymouth – Skin Centre Taranaki, Kensington Hospital Whangerei, and Tauranga clinic, where he performs skin cancer surgeries.

 - excessive exposure to the sun, such as is found in agricultural workers, lifesavers or general people working outside, in direct sunlight

-are all melanoma skin cancer risk factors.
-If you fall in any of the categories, you may want to check your skin every three months for any changes.
-Changes that you should look for include the appearance of new moles, development in old moles, any localised pigmentation or changes in the skin texture.
+If you fall in any of these risk factor categories, you may want to check your skin every three months for any changes.
+Changes that you should look for include the appearance of new moles, changes in old moles, any localised pigmentation or changes in the skin texture.
 Not every change is melanoma, especially not a malignant melanoma, but the nature of the changes can only properly be addressed by a specialised plastic surgeon.

 If you have noticed any changes in the colour, shape or pigmentation of your moles, you should consult a specialist to examine the changes.
-If you see any new localised pigmentation of the skin, unexplainable swelling or changes which ooze, are itchy, sore or reddish in appearance, you should also consult a specialist.
+If you see any new localised pigmentation of the skin, strange swelling or changes which ooze, are itchy, sore or reddish in appearance, you should also consult a specialist.
 Your specialised plastic surgeon will be able to assess these changes and suggest proper treatment if needed.
-Dr Mark Gittos will also be able to carry out the procedure of removal of these changes and provide adequate aftercare advice for your highest comfort.
+Dr Mark Gittos can perform the removal procedure of these changes and provide adequate aftercare advice for your highest comfort.

 Different Kinds of Melanoma